beetbox/aura/README.md

     $ open webclient/index.html  # Open the client in a browser.

 The reference implementation is incomplete and extremely preliminary.
 It demonstrates listing tracks and sending audio files.

+## Get Involved

+This is an experimental project!
+We'd like to create an API that's suited to a broad range of music players and music libraries---it should be a good basis for any networked music project idea you have.

+If you're interested in helping guide the direction of the AURA project, we'd love to collaborate.
+Please [get in touch][email].

+[email]: mailto:adrian@radbox.org